chiyodad/es678/24_Asynchronous_programming_(background)/README.md

     console.log('Network Error');
 };

-req.send(); // Add request to task queue
+req.send(); // 요청을 stack 큐에 추가한다.
+(Add request to task queue)
 ```

+마지막 라인

-Note that the last line doesn’t actually perform the request, it adds it to the task queue.
+<sub>Note that the last line doesn’t actually perform the request, it adds it to the task queue.
 Therefore, you could also call that method right after open(), before setting up onload and onerror.
-Things would work the same, due to JavaScript’s run-to-completion semantics.
+Things would work the same, due to JavaScript’s run-to-completion semantics.</sub>

 #### 24.3.1.1 Implicit requests